ProbIOU/PROBIOU-EFFICIENTDET/README.md

 ## About pretrained weights
 * The pretrained EfficientNet weights on imagenet are downloaded from [Callidior/keras-applications/releases](https://github.com/Callidior/keras-applications/releases)
-* The pretrained EfficientDet weights on coco are converted from the official release [google/automl](https://github.com/google/automl).
+* The pretrained EfficientDet weights on PASCAL VOC 2007 will be available soon...

 Thanks for their hard work.
 This project is released under the Apache License.
 Please take their licenses into consideration too when use this project.